Published on February 5, 2018. Last Updated on October 22, 2021.

-Horsetail for hair growth has been studied over the years and the research results support its efficacy in treating a variety of ailments.
-It is an ancient herb that has been used for thousands of years to treat and improve bone health, regulate blood flow and assist in maintaining skin and hair health.
-It also exhibits anti-inflammatory, anti-fungal and anti-microbial properties that can help fight infection.
-The most recent research has indicated that the anti-inflammatory effects and antioxidants in horsetail has proven to be a valuable resource for hair health.
+Horsetail for hair growth has been studied over the years, and the research results support its efficacy in treating various ailments.
+As mentioned, horsetail is an ancient herb used for thousands of years to treat and improve bone health, regulate blood flow, and maintain skin and hair health.
+Besides horsetail’s benefits for hair growth, horsetail extract also exhibits anti-inflammatory, anti-fungal, and anti-microbial properties that can help fight infection.
+The most recent research has indicated that horsetail’s anti-inflammatory effects and antioxidants have proven valuable for hair health.

 Horsetail Research Demonstrates Positive Outcomes in Hair Growth

 Hair counting was done to identify the results.
-In the group using the supplement, positive results were achieved with an average hair growth increase of 35.7%.
-The subjects in the placebo group showed only a 1.5% improvement.
-The results of this study show that the subjects reported favorable effects on hair gain with the supplement, containing horsetail, compared with the placebo.
+The group using the supplement achieved positive results with an average hair growth increase of 35.7%.
+On the other hand, the subjects in the placebo group showed only a 1.5% improvement.

-The results of this study also indicates that this supplement may be a viable option for the treatment of hair loss.
-It is also possible that the ingredients, including horsetail, might be related to the decrease in production of dihydrotestosterone (DHT) in the body.
+More so, this study also indicates that this supplement may be a viable option for treating hair loss.
+It is also possible that the ingredients, including horsetail, might be related to the decrease in the production of dihydrotestosterone (DHT) in the body.